vdumic/Pripremna_pitanja_CNS/Lab2.md

    - The authentication token is obtained by requesting it from the _crypto oracle_ server.
 We also have to authenticate by sending username and password.

-7. How do you use the authentication token to obtain the cookie?
+7. How do you use the authentication token to obtain the _cookie_?

-   - The authentication token is used when sending a REST API request, in whose reply we get the cookie, to the _crypto oracle_ server which
+   - The authentication token is used when sending a REST API request in whose reply we get the _cookie_, because without the _cookie_ sending a request wouldn't be successfull.

 8. What encryption mode is used to encrypt the challenge in this lab?